leopoldavezac/LinkedInNetworkingBot/README.md

 - Download a [chromedriver](https://chromedriver.chromium.org/downloads), and place the .exe file in your clone version of this repo.
 Make sure the version match your browser version.
 - Find your school code (cf. bellow).
-- Update the config.yaml with your linkedin li_at cookie (cf. bellow), school code and job title.
+- Update the config.yaml with your linkedin li_at cookie (cf. bellow), school code (cf. bellow), job title and your os_type (mac or windows).
 - Run the script once a day.
 Due to linkedin scrapping restrictions you can only send 80 connections a day.

 ```bash